Home » Decluttering & Organizing » How To Organize Your Kitchen: Declutter Guide

 This post may contain affiliate links.
 Please read our full Disclosure Policy.

-Years ago, our family began simplifying our home, room by room.
-Keeping our small kitchen organized and clutter-free was a must.
-We had just finished our tiny house cabin, and after seeing how little was necessary for that kitchen to operate smoothly, I knew that our kitchen at the historic house could be downsized, too.
+Years ago, our family began simplifying our home room by room, and the kitchen was one of the first spaces we tackled.
+Around that same time, we had just finished building our tiny house cabin, and after seeing how little was actually needed for that kitchen to function well, it completely changed how I looked at the kitchen at the historic house.

 Why Simplify and Organize The Kitchen